mavera12/EHR/Generic-Module-Framework.md

 ## Death

 The `Death` state type indicates a point in the module at which the patient dies.
 When the Death state is processed, the patient's death is immediately recorded and the patient's `:is_alive` attribute is set to `false`.
-The module will continue to progress to the next state(s) for the current cycle, but will not progress any further in future cycles.
+The module will continue to progress to the next state(s) for the current time-step, but will not progress any further in future time-steps.
 Typically, the Death state should transition to a `Terminal` state.

 **Implementation Warning**